 You may have a partial molar pregnancy ultrasound, which will detect the partial molar pregnancy, showing fluid-filled cysts in the uterus.

-You may be wondering if it’s possible to have a partial molar pregnancy with heartbeat ‒ generally speaking, no, a partial molar pregnancy fetus doesn’t have a heartbeat.
+You may be wondering if it’s possible to have a partial molar pregnancy with a heartbeat ‒ generally speaking, no, a partial molar pregnancy fetus doesn’t have a heartbeat.

 In fact, one of the signs of a partial molar pregnancy is the absence of a heartbeat during the partial molar pregnancy ultrasound.

 Is there a baby in a molar pregnancy?

 Technically speaking, no, a molar pregnancy doesn’t become a baby.

 However, a partial molar pregnancy will have a partially-developed fetus, but no heartbeat.

 In these cases, the growing embryo has an extra set of chromosomes which means that at an ultrasound, it may look like a fetus, but, sadly, will not be able to develop into a baby.

 Ultimately, it’s up to you and your personal definition of a baby.